Coding-with-Jayvant/Coding-with-Jayvant/README.md

 🔭 I’m currently working on Machine Learning<br>
 👨‍💻 All of my projects are available at https://github.com/Coding-with-Jayavant?tab=repositories
 <br>💬 Ask me about python<br>
-<br>📫 How to reach me jayavantwarkhadeit@sanjivanicoe.org.in
+📫 How to reach me jayavantwarkhadeit@sanjivanicoe.org.in

 ## 🌐 Socials: